 Our operations in Hong Kong are subject to a profit tax rate of 16.5% on estimated assessable profits arising in Hong Kong.
 Our operations in the PRC are subject to a corporate income tax rate of 25.0% on taxable income arising in the PRC.
-For more details, see Note 10 to the Accountants' Report set out in Appendix I to this prospectus.
+For more details, please see Note 10 to the Accountants' Report set out in Appendix I to this document.
 Our effective tax rate for operations in Hong Kong was 14.1%, 16.9%, 16.8% and 17.2% for the three years ended March 31, 2010, 2011 and 2012 and the three months ended June 30, 2012, respectively.
 Our effective tax rate for operations in the PRC was 42.3%, 29.0%, 27.9% and 25.0% for the three years ended March 31, 2010, 2011 and 2012 and the three months ended June 30, 2012, respectively.
+Our effective income tax rate for operations in the PRC was 42.3%, 29.0%, 27.9% and 25.0% for the three years ended March 31, 2010, 2011 and 2012 and the three months ended June 30, 2012, respectively.
+Our effective income tax rate for operations in the PRC was 42.3%, 29.0%, 27.9% and 25.0% for the three years ended March 31, 2010, 2011 and 2012 and the three months ended June 30, 2012, respectively.
 Our effective income tax rate for operations in the PRC in the year ended March 31, 2010 was higher primarily due to under-provisions in prior years which was adjusted in the year ended March 31, 2010.

 Under the PRC EIT Law, dividends declared by a foreign-invested enterprise in China to a foreign investor that is a non-resident enterprise will be subject to a withholding tax, effective from January 1, 2008 and applicable to earnings after December 31, 2007.
 We are subject to the withholding tax on dividends distributed by our subsidiaries incorporated in the PRC in respect of earnings generated since January 1, 2008.
-See "Risk Factors - Risks Relating to the PRC - The dividends we receive from our Chinese subsidiaries and our global income may be subject to Chinese tax under the PRC EIT Law, which would have a material adverse effect on our results of operations; our non-PRC Shareholders will be subject to a Chinese withholding tax upon the dividends payable by us and gains on the sale of Shares, if we are classified as a Chinese "resident enterprise" in this prospectus.
+Please see the section headed "Risk Factors - Risks Relating to the PRC - The dividends we receive from our Chinese subsidiaries and our global income may be subject to Chinese tax under the PRC EIT Law, which would have a material adverse effect on our results of operations; our non-PRC Shareholders will be subject to a Chinese withholding tax upon the dividends payable by us and gains on the sale of Shares, if we are classified as a Chinese "resident enterprise"."
 As of June 30, 2012, we recognized no deferred tax liability for such withholding tax in connection with the remaining earnings of our subsidiaries incorporated in China because our Directors determined that it was not probable that these subsidiaries would distribute earnings in the foreseeable future.
-For more details, see Note 25 to the Accountants' Report set out in Appendix I to this prospectus.
+For more details, please see Note 25 to the Accountants' Report set out in Appendix I to this document.